bfelipe/dark-mirror/README.md

 ## To Do

-- Write docs about how to expose lambda function to external calls with ingress
 - Add the new york times get news function
 - Add the guardian get news function
 - Add the new york times get news function
 - Add accuWeather function
 - Add spotify random playlist function
-- Add script for declarative ci/cd using gilab
 - Add approach to handle unit tests